dwightjack/vue-types/packages/docs/guide/validators.md

 </CodeExample>

 ::: ts
-To constrain the allowed values at compile-time use [const assertions](https://devblogs.microsoft.com/typescript/announcing-typescript-3-4/#const-assertions) on the passed-in array or union types ([see caveats](../advanced/typescript.md#oneof-warning)):
+To constrain the allowed values at compile-time, use [const assertions](https://devblogs.microsoft.com/typescript/announcing-typescript-3-4/#const-assertions) on the passed-in array or union types ([see caveats](../advanced/typescript.md#oneof-warning)):

 <CodeExample>